 1.2.6 The Paladins Community Competitive League holds the right to deny any representation of unwanted sponsors which can include, but is not limited to: Gambling Sites, drugs, illegal activity, pornography, tobacco, competitors.

 1.2.7 Teams must hold an appropriate name.
 Any team attempting to sign up with a name deemed unsuitable will be asked to create a new team name in order to participate.

-1.2.8 Players participating in the Paladins Premier League or the Paladins Global Series or who have done so in the past are forbidden from playing in PCCL.
+1.2.8 Players participating in the Paladins Premier League or reaching the semifinals of the Paladins Global Series or who have done so in the past six (6) months are forbidden from playing in PCCL.